tuaris/confplode/README.md

 # FreeBSD Admin Tools

-A set of tools to aid in the administration of FreeBSD systems.
+A set of tools to aid in the DevOps style administration of FreeBSD systems.

 ## About